 Citibank has been putting the needs of its customers first throughout its history.

-The customer is the reason why the company created the very first Automated Teller Machines (ATM).
+The customer is the reason why the company created the very first Automated Teller Machines (ATM) and entered online banking.

 Today Citibank continues to make banking accessible and convenient for its customers.